-It’s time once again for Secret Recipe Club’s Group A reveal.
+It’s time once again for Secret Recipe Club’s Group A reveal and I made a Creamy Baked Rigatoni with Bechamel Sauce and Garlic Sauteed Spinach.
 This month I was assigned The Pajama Chef.
 I’ve seen her blog a bunch of times and I love her recipes, so I was super excited to dig in.

 A lot of people in the SRC don’t know this, because I don’t publicly broadcast it anywhere, but I do the SRC Twitter account, scheduling everyones recipes to go out and get as much attention as they can.
 So I get to see ALL the blogs in the whole club and I tell you what, there are some absolutely amazing blogs in this club.
 The Pajama Chef is actually one I found when scheduling recipes.
 Like I said, I was pretty darn excited to get her blog.

 Sarah’s blog is full of great recipes, and her cat Sheba Genevieve (I am in love with that name) looks just like my cat, Maple.
 Just like.
 Well, okay, Maple is fatter, but other than that, they look the same all the way down to the ONE foot being a different color.
 She also has another adorable cat, Misty (we used to have a Misty too).